sccoos/ifcb-seabass2dwc/README.md

 # IFCB SeaBASS2DwC file conversion tool
 * Converts SeaBASS-formatted IFCB `.sb` files into Darwin Core Archive submission files.
 * A metadata template workbook, `METADATA-TEMPLATE_ifcb-seabass2dwc.xlsx`, is included with this repository for optional `eml.xml` generation.
+* Contact/author: ibrunjes@ucsd.edu
+* Functionality depends on valid .sb files containing the expected fields for a SeaBASS plankton data submission, as well as the usage of taxonomic definitions derived from the World Register of Marine Species.

 # Project incentive
 * The tool is created in the interest of extending FAIR access of IFCB data collected and formatted for SeaBASS, PACE's validation data repository.
 The maintainers, SCCOOS/CalCOFI, are a particpant of the Pace Validation Science Teams.
-Our data is collected underway on quarterly cruises along the California coast.
+Our data is collected underway on quarterly cruises along the California coast, but the tool should be usable by any teams producing validated plankton & particles datasets for SeaBASS.
 * You can preview that data on our IFCB dashboard located here: https://ifcb.caloos.org/timeline?dataset=calcofi-cruises-underway
 <img width="3456" height="2316" alt="Screenshot 2026-05-26 at 11-06-07 CalCOFI Cruises (underway)" src="https://github.com/user-attachments/assets/3ddd0f30-97b8-4e04-8664-5a5b269992ce" />

-### Before running script
-* Review the input `.sb` file or file set before conversion.
-* Fill out the metadata template workbook before running the script if you want `eml.xml`.

 ### Installation:
 * install directly from a local source checkout